flotiq/flotiq-docs/docs/API/variants.md

 Currently, the only acceptable type of transformation is `trim`.
 The transformations follow Cloudflare's transformation standards.
 <!-- https://developers.cloudflare.com/images/transform-images/transform-via-workers -->

 Trimming accepts 4 required properties, top,right,bottom,left.
-Keep in mind, that right and bottom values define how many pixels should be trimmed from right/bottom side, not the coordinates for bottom right corner of crop.
+Keep in mind, that right and bottom values define how many pixels should be trimmed from the right/bottom side, not the coordinates for the bottom right corner of crop.
 Trim also accepts width and height properties, which work the same as resize width/height value in Flotiq.
-They can be, however replaced with width and height parameters when using GET request to download variant image (which means, that `trim.width` and `trim.height` will only affect result image if it's downloaded with `0x0` `widthxheight` property in the request).
+They can be, however, replaced with width and height parameters when using GET request to download transformed image (which means, that `trim.width` and `trim.height` will only affect the result image if it's downloaded with `0x0` `widthxheight` property in the request).

 ## Handling Variants

-Creating, removing and updating variants can be done via two ways, either by updating the media content object itself using standard endpoints for editing content object's data, or by using designated endpoints for operations on variants.
+Creating, removing and updating variants can be done in two ways, either by updating the media content object itself using standard endpoints for editing the content object's data or by using designated endpoints for operations on variants.

-Handling variants through editing media content object direcly may be faster and more flexible, considering you can provide any value for the `variants` key, like adding multiple variants at once etc., as long as the schema for those variants gets properly validated with variants schema presented above.
+Handling variants through editing media content object directly may be faster and more flexible, considering you can provide any value for the `variants` key, like adding multiple variants at once etc., as long as the schema for those variants gets properly validated with the variants schema presented above.

-Using designated endpoints for variants is more straightforward and faster if you are not planning on creating significantly complexed operations on objects.
+Using designated endpoints for variants is more straightforward and faster if you are not planning on creating significantly complex operations on objects.

 !!!
 Note
     Endpoints for creating and removing variants require **update** permissions on objects of `_media` content type.

 ### Create a New Variant

-Endpoint for creating variants accepts a single variant object and adds it into the `variants` array key of `_media` content object.
+The endpoint for creating variants accepts a single variant object and adds it into the `variants` array key of `_media` content object.
-In order to use the endpoint, send PUT request to `https://api.flotiq.com/api/media/{your-image-id}/variant` where `{your-image-id}` is the id of image that you are creating variant for.
+In order to use the endpoint, send a PUT request to `https://api.flotiq.com/api/media/{your-image-id}/variant` where `{your-image-id}` is the id of the image that you are creating variant for.

 !!!
 Example